International health practitioners

 Please read the information about certifying documents carefully.
 If a document is not certified correctly, it can cause delays to your application.

-If you’re submitting any documents in a language other than English in support of your application, yes you need to include an English translation.
-To see the requirements for how documents must be translated see our translating documents page.
+If you’re submitting any documents to support of your application that are written in a language other than English in support of your application, yes you need to include an English translation.
+To see the requirements for how documents must be translated see our Translating documents page.

 As well as assessing your qualifications to ensure you are suitably trained and qualified to practise as a health practitioner in Australia, the National Board for your profession needs to make sure that you are safe to practice.